albi-c/cc_clockwork/README.md

 - Flap Bearing\*
 - Cannon Mount from Create Big Cannons\*

-\* has cheat mode - movement without requiring input rotation, can be disabled in config
+\* has movement without requiring input rotation, can be disabled in config